-High school seniors are dealing with an unfair share of missed celebratory moments this spring.
+High school seniors are dealing with an unfair share of missed celebratory moments this year.
 Hopefully, college acceptance letters brought back a little spark of joy.
 But what should you do if you were counting on that spring break college trip to help you make your final choice?

 Virtual College Opportunities

 Virtual campus tours were gaining traction as options for those unable to do an in-person campus visit Before Corona (hereafter B.C.).

 Are the kids walking around with their noses pointed at their phones or are they tossing frisbees in the quad?
 What conversations do you overhear?
 Are they chatting about their evening plans or stressing about a particular class?
 How stressed are the kids in the cafeteria?
 Does Friday night involve trivia or a pub crawl?
 These kinds of interactions are difficult to replicate virtually, but there are ways to get this sort of insight.
 Now is the time for your internet-savvy kiddos to put their skills to use online to get a feel for the campus.
 Start with the college’s website.
 Look at their campus or student life pages and search for college traditions.
 Compare the vibe you get from spring traditions like goat yoga (apparently goats walking on your back is therapeutic) vs. campus streaking and fountain skinny dipping (The Fiske Guide also provides insight into college campus life).
 Use Social Media The college’s official social channels provide some perspective but try to find the unofficial view as well.
 Students can start by exploring the college’s clubs and organizations on its website (again, search by student or campus life).
 Then go to their favorite social media channels like TikTok or Instagram.
 They can search by college name and a club that caught their interest.
 They’ll find posts by students.
 Another insider perspective can be found by searching YouTube by college name and “a day in the life.”
 A cautionary note, some discretion must be taken given that these are public social accounts.
 The College Newspaper